Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Applications

-We show that one can construct an efficient routing scheme for $2$-hop $1$-spanners of trees, whose guarantees are summarized in the following theorem.
+We show that one can construct an efficient 2-hop routing scheme for tree metrics.
+The guarantees are summarized in the following theorem.

 \begin{theorem} Let $M_T$ be a tree metric represented by an edge-weighted tree $T$ with $n$ vertices.
-For 2-hop $1$-spanner $G_T(V(T), E)$ for $M_T$ with $O(n \log{n})$ edges, we can construct a routing scheme with both the local routing tables and the addresses of size $O(\log^2{n})$ bits which routes in at most 2 hops and using $O(\log\log{n})$ time per vertex. \end{theorem}
+We can preprocess $T$ it in $O(n \log{n})$ time and construct a routing scheme which works on the overlay network with $O(n\log{n})$ edges.
+The routing scheme works in the labeled, fixed-port model, uses routing tables and labels of $O(\log^2{n})$ bits and headers of $\lceil\log{n}\rceil$ bits and routes in at most 2 hops and in $O(1)$ decision time. \end{theorem}

-The construction of $G_T$ is as described in \Cref{thm:treeNavigate}, the number of edges is $O(n\alpha_k(n))=O(n\log{n})$ for $k=2$.
-In addition to $G_T$, we obtain a recursion tree $\Phi_T$ for navigating $G_T$ as a byproduct.
-We will show how to construct a routing scheme for $G_T$ from $\Phi_T$.
+The first step of the preprocessing phase consists of constructing spanner $G_T$ of $T$ and the navigation data structure $\mathcal{D}_T$ as described in \Cref{thm:treeNavigate}.
+The number of edges of $G_T$ is $O(n\alpha_k(n))=O(n\log{n})$ for $k=2$.
+In addition to $G_T$, we obtain an augmented recursion tree $\Phi$ for navigating $G_T$.
+By \Cref{lem:depth}, the depth of $\Phi$ is $O(\log{n})$.
+(More details on this construction can be found in \Cref{subsec:treespanner}.)
+We will show how to construct a routing scheme for spanner $G_T$ using the augmented recursion tree $\Phi$.
+Recall that, when $k = 2$, every non-leaf vertex in $\Phi$ corresponds to exactly one vertex in $T$.

-When $k = 2$, there is no composite node in $\Phi_T$; every node is either a regular node, which is associated with a cut vertex of the tree at some step of the recursion, or a base node corresponding to the base case.
-The depth of $\Phi_T$ when $k = 2$ is $O(\log n)$.